Food and Drug Administration Safety and Innovation Act (FDASIA)

 - FDA issued a proposed and final rule to extend the agency’s administrative detention authority to include drugs, in addition to the authority that is already in place for foods and devices.

-- FDA issued a draft guidance defining conduct the agency considers delaying, denying, limiting or refusing inspection, resulting in a drug being deemed adulterated.
+- FDA issued a draft and final guidance defining conduct the agency considers delaying, denying, limiting or refusing inspection, resulting in a drug being deemed adulterated.

 - In 2013, FDA advocated for higher penalties for adulterated and counterfeit drugs before the U.S. Sentencing Commission – and succeeded.